 Secure your home

 Before leaving on the trip, make sure you’ve done everything to discourage thieves and trespassers.
 Arrange for lawn care, connect interior lights to timers, and leave the patio lights on.
-Suspend your mail and newspaper delivery, and ask the closest neighbor to monitor your front door for any deliveries that might arrive, so it looks like as if you’re at home.
+Suspend your mail and newspaper delivery, and ask the closest neighbor to monitor your front door for any deliveries that might arrive, so it looks as if you’re at home.
 You can even “enlist” one of the neighborhood kids to check your front door daily for a small fee.
 Wi-Fi-enabled home security cameras are widely available today, so you can easily monitor what’s happening around your home even hundreds of miles away.

 Get familiar with the destination